WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Colorado/WaterAllocation/ReadME.md

 - DWR_Water_Right_-_Net_Amounts_input.csv.

 ## Storage for WaDE 2.0 Source and Processed Water Data
-The 1) raw input data shared by the state / state agency / data provdier (excel, csv, shapefiles,PDF, etc), & the 2) processed input data into CSV files ready to load into WaDE database, can both be found within the WaDE spondered Google Drive.
+The 1) raw input data shared by the state / state agency / data provider (excel, csv, shapefiles, PDF, etc), & the 2) csv processed input data ready to load into the WaDE database, can both be found within the WaDE sponsored Google Drive.
 Please contact WaDE staff if unavailable or if you have any questions about the data.
 - Colorado Allocation Data: https://drive.google.com/drive/folders/1-4_iFyn5rrz6_paiUyZ8UXKSVRb0jkse?usp=sharing

 ## Summary of Data Prep
 The following text summarizes the process used by the WSWC staff to prepare and share CDWR's water rights data for inclusion into the Water Data Exchange (WaDE 2.0) project.
 For a complete mapping outline, see *[CO_Allocation Schema Mapping_WaDEQA.xlsx](https://github.com/WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/blob/master/Colorado/WaterAllocation/CO_Allocation%20Schema%20Mapping_WaDEQA.xlsx)*.
-Seven executable code files were used to extract the CDWR's water rights data from the above mentioned input files.
+Eight executable code files were used to extract the CDWR's water rights data from the above mentioned input files.
 Each code file is numbered for order of operation.
 The first code file (pre-process) was built and ran within [Jupyter Notebooks](https://jupyter.org/), the remaining five code files were built and operated within [Pycharm Community](https://www.jetbrains.com/pycharm/).
 The last code file _(AllocationAmounts_facts)_ is depended on the previous files.
-Those Seven code files are as follows...

 - 0_PreProcessColoradoAllocationData.ipynb
 - 1_COwr_Methods.py